-Everyone on the FRRR team has a strong affinity with rural communities, with many either growing up in small towns, or currently living in regional Victoria.
+Everyone on the FRRR team has a strong affinity with rural communities, with many either growing up in small towns, or currently living in regional Victoria and New South Wales.
 We are all very passionate about understanding community needs, wants and aspirations, and enabling donor partners to support these communities in ways that meet their organisational objectives.

 Our state-focused leadership team allows us to deepen our presence and networks in each state and better design and build on our grant programs to deliver greater benefits to grass-roots community groups.
 Most of our staff are based in Bendigo, however, we are regularly on the road visiting communities and providing opportunities for our partners to join us as we visit projects and regions and build stronger networks.